FIU-Lunabotics/FIU-Luna0/controller/README.md

 ### Collect

 - From client
-  - Axis and Button events
+  - Current rover control state

 ### Disperse

 - To Arduinos
-  - Events in the format below
+  - The current state formatted as below

 | Byte index | Value                 |
 | ---------- | --------------------- |